 We want our children to be socially responsible, considerate and generous in their contributions because it feels good to them, because it feels right, because they enjoy being part of a system that works well and enjoy the harmony and mutual appreciation of working together and they genuinely enjoy the positive feelings that contributing brings.

 And if they still refuse to cooperate, what then ….

-· Be willing to accept their “no” with the less important things, because children need to have enough choice and autonomy, which includes being allowed to express their “no’s” if they’re to genuinely enjoy cooperating much of the time.
+Be willing to accept their “no” with the less important things.
+Children need to have enough choice and autonomy, which includes being allowed to express their “no’s” if they’re to genuinely enjoy cooperating much of the time.
 There are many things that children have to do or can’t do regardless of whether it makes sense to them like brushing teeth and going to bed, so it’s important that we can be flexible in giving them some choices in their world.

 - Check your tone of voice.
 Children get their energy from their connection with us and when that breaks down, it’s like pulling the plug on their power supply.
 It’s hard for us parents to bring ourselves back to a more calm and level tone again and again, yet the reality is that most kids just can’t operate very well when that connection breaks down.· Empathy and connection can help a child let go and move forward to the next thing: “Sometimes it’s really, really hard to stop doing something we enjoy isn’t it.”

 - Sharing our feelings (as long as they’re not expressed with intensity) can help children consider our needs in the situation, and can help them make the adjustment.
 “I’m feeling worried about whether I’ll get to work on time.
 Can we work together to leave the house in 15 minutes”.